fyliu/docker-mkdocs/docs/docker.md

 ## Cache mount

 This helps speed up subsequent docker builds by caching intermediate files and reusing them across builds.
 It's available with docker buildkit.
-The key here is to disable anything that would delete the cache, because we want to preserve it.
+The key here is to disable anything that could delete the cache, because we want to preserve it.
 The cache mount is not going to end up in the docker image being built, so there's no concern about disk space usage.

 Put this flag between `RUN` and the command